Wycliffe-USA/rtt-linguiflow/mgiza/mgiza.md

 ```
 cd ./tools
-echo "This is the part that takes a while": ./getcorpora.sh && tokenize.sh
+echo "This is the part that takes a while"; ./getcorpora.sh && tokenize.sh
 ```

 Wait.
 A long time.